fivetran/dbt_fivetran_utils/README.md

 ----
 ### pivot_json_extract ([source](macros/pivot_json_extract.sql))
 This macro builds off of the `json_extract` macro in order to extract a list of fields from a json object and pivot the fields out into columns.
-The `pivot_json_extract` macro is compatible with BigQuery, Redshift, Postgres, and Snowflake.
+The `pivot_json_extract` macro is compatible with BigQuery, Redshift, Postgres, DuckDB, and Snowflake.

 **Usage:**
 ```sql